Textbook Affordability Information - For StudentsWhat Can You Do?

 - The Truxal Library has a limited pool of current textbooks on reserve.
 They must be used in the library, but if you don't need to have the book at home or with you in class this is a free resource available to you.
 It can also be a great way to use the book on a trial basis to see if you really want to buy a copy.

 - Free is good!
 Some titles, especially classics such as works by Shakespeare, may be available online for free.
-One source is Project Gutenberg; our E-Textbook page has a small selection as well, and there is an ever-increasing open textbook movement making quality materials available for low or no cost.
+One source is Project Gutenberg.
+There is also an ever-increasing open textbook movement making quality materials available for low or no cost.

 Sell back unwanted texts at the end of the term.
 Check with us to see if the AACC Bookstore is buying back your texts;